hslau44/disaster-response/README.md

     - If `host` or `port` are not defined, the apps will direct to `localhost` and `8899` respectively.
     - For default setting, as the app finish setting up, go to http://localhost:8899/

+3. Type the message in the search engine